Should I Get a Second Mortgage?

 When Does It Make Sense?

-Money expert Clark Howard has a hard and fast rule about who should get home equity loans and HELOCs.
+Money expert Clark Howard has a hard and fast rule when a second mortgage is a good idea.

-“Use home equity lines to improve your home,” Clark says.
+“Use a second mortgage to improve your home,” Clark says.
 “That’s the ONLY reason to get one.”

 By following this rule, you’ll resist the temptation to treat your home like an ATM that you withdraw cash from.